davidshen84/ai-lab/readme.md

 ```

 **Note**: if you did not map your host directory to the containers
-correctly, you may lose you notebooks.
+correctly, you may lose your notebooks.